16 signs of thyroid hormonal imbalance you should never ignore

-In fact, the initial symptoms in hypothyroidism are psychiatrist in nature including forgetfulness, anxiety, with progressive mental slowing and can lead to speech deficits (source).
+In fact, the initial symptoms of hypothyroidism are psychiatrist in nature including forgetfulness, and anxiety, with progressive mental slowing and can lead to speech deficits (source).

 According to research cited above, thyroid hormone affects 5HT activity and in hypothyroidism, the 5HTA receptor becomes desensitized affecting serotonin your mood neurotransmitter.

 Digestive and stomach problems

 Digestive problems can happen when you have a thyroid problem.